SIMS Registration

 Stainless Steel Products

-Railway / Tramway Track Materials
+Railway / Track Materials

-• Sleepers and related iron/steel track components
+• Rails; Sleepers and related iron/steel track components; Diesel-electric locomotives (Chapter 86).

 Who Needs SIMS Registration in India?